 in that Lego is so versitile; you can build airplanes, houses, ships etc and the components fit together simply and snugly.
 Bayko and Meccano were definitely more fiddly and perhaps not quite so realistic.
 However, all of them provide a good early grounding and discipline in construction and planning.

-Donated to the Museum of Childhood Ireland April 2023.
+Donated by Peter to the Museum of Childhood Ireland, April 2023.